gax1985/NSCC/NSCC/Network Security/Oct. 13th - Network Security.md

 We were given 99 numbers to Access Control List 1, ACL 2, ACL3 , ...

-If we give the ACL a number from 1-99, it is refered to as a **Standard Access Control List**
+If we give the ACL a number from 1-99, it is referred to as a **Standard Access Control List**